Mixermachine/motorcycle_assistent/README.md

 This project nearly uses the hole flash memory.<br />
 (state 2016-05-13, 27 148 Byte of the flash memory is used).<br />

-Please send me a message before you use this Arduino project for a commercial product.<br />
+Please open a issue here before you use this Arduino project for a commercial product.
--> dietz1993@gmail.com